 Use Components Outside Salesforce with Lightning Out (Beta)

-Use Lightning Out to run components outside of Salesforce servers.
-Whether it’s a Node.js app running on Heroku or a department server inside the firewall, add your Lightning web components to a standalone Aura dependency app.
-Then, run them wherever your users are.
+To run components outside of Salesforce servers, use a Lightning Out (beta) app, a special type of standalone Aura app.
+Whether it’s a Node.js app running on Heroku or a department server inside the firewall, add your components as dependencies to the Lightning Out (beta) app.
+Then run the Lightning Out (beta) app wherever your users are.

 Developing Lightning web components that you can deploy anywhere is generally the same as developing them to run within Salesforce.
 Everything that you know about component development still applies.
 The difference is how you embed your app in the remote web container, or origin server.

-Add Lightning Out to external apps in the form of a JavaScript library you include in the page on the origin server.
-Add markup to configure and activate your standalone Aura app.
-When initialized, Lightning Out pulls in your Lightning components app over a secure connection, spins it up, and inserts it into the DOM of the page it’s running on.
-After it reaches this point, your Lightning web component code takes over and runs the show.
+To configure your Lightning Out (beta) app, include the Lightning Out (beta) JavaScript library in the page on the origin server.
+Then add markup that loads your Lightning Out (beta) app and its components.
+Your Lightning Out (beta) app initializes over a secure connection and is inserted into the DOM of the page.
+Then your component code takes over and runs the show.

 This approach is different from embedding an app using an iframe.
-Lightning web components running via Lightning Out are full citizens on the page.
-If you choose to, you can enable interaction between your standalone Aura app and the page or app you’ve embedded it in.
+Components running via Lightning Out (beta) are full citizens on the page.
+If you choose to, you can enable interaction between your standalone Lightning Out (beta) app and the page or app you’ve embedded it in.
 This interaction is handled using Lightning events.

 In addition to some straightforward markup, there’s a modest amount of setup and preparation within Salesforce to enable the secure connection between Salesforce and the origin server.
 And, because the origin server is hosting the app, you need to manage authentication with your own code.